Crazy-pro/console-shop/README.md

-### Practical task:
+### Console Shop:
-Multi-module console application with client-server architecture written on Java for learning all features of Java 8-9 versions
+Multi-module console application with client-server architecture written in Java to learn all the features of Java versions 8-9.